 Medical Doctor, Husband, Father

 “Life, Liberty & Levin – an interview with Zuhdi Jasser”

-A first generation American Muslim, Jasser’s parents fled the oppressive Baath regime of Syria in the mid-1960’s for American freedom.
-A devout Muslim, he and his family have strong ties to the American Muslim community having helped lead mosques in Wisconsin, Arkansas, Virginia and Arizona.
+Jasser is a first-generation American Muslim, whose parents fled the oppressive Baath regime of Syria in the mid-1960’s for American freedom.
+He is a devout Muslim with strong ties to the American Muslim community having helped lead mosques in Wisconsin, Arkansas, Virginia, and Arizona.